daCFniel/Fashion-Classification/README.md

 # Fashion-Classification
-Python CNN classification of Fashion MNIST images
+This Python project builds and trains a Convolutional Neural Network (CNN) on the Fashion MNIST dataset to classify images into 10 fashion categories.